Vaguery/pushSwift/README.markdown

   - `exec_map` and `code_map` instructions, which execute code over entire stacks full of arguments
   - more stack manipulation instructions, including `*_flip` (which reverses a stack), `*_double` (which clones the entire stack onto itself) and `*_archive` which pushes an item onto the _bottom_ of the `exec` stack
   - some interpreter state variations, like `push_nopop` which leaves arguments on the origin stacks
-  - (possibly) buffered output: a stack that receives all pushed items when the interpreter is in `push_buffer` mode, then dumps them all onto the `exec` stack when it leaves `push_buffer` mode.
-After a running interpreter executes `push_buffer`, every `push` event is redirected to an empty `buffer` stack.
-When a subsequent `push_buffer` instruction toggles the state again (or any of several other commands), the buffer contents are moved to the top of the `exec` stack as a single code block.

 ## Goals